JvDev2003/projetoServidor/README.md

 This is a basic application that demonstrates the core features of APIs, such as routes, functionalities, middlewares, etc.

-Feel free to fork or clone this repository to start your own React project.
+Feel free to fork or clone this repository to start your own API project.

 ---